arimathea/esmbc/README.rst

 EVE Ship Maintenance Bay Calculator

-Esmbc is a command line volume calculator for EVE online.
+Esmbc is a command line ship volume calculator for EVE online.
 It would probably be of most use to EVE pilots that own and fly Carriers.

-Screenshot
+Usage
 ----------

-Esmbc is a command line program so any screenshot would just be a terminal.
-Here is an example of the ouput though, in case you are curious:

-``python esmbc.py hound:3 talwar:2 sabre:1 rupture:1 hurricane:1 tornado:1``
+``$ python esmbc.py hound:3 talwar:2 sabre:1 rupture:1 hurricane:1 tornado:1``

-Outputs:

 ``
      43000m3 (sabre)